-- Each response submitted and recorded via Zoom is worth 1 participation point. - At the end of each week, participation points will be posted on Quercus for students. - At the end classes in August, participation % will be determined as follows: - \circ 40-50 points in total recorded = 100% participation - 30-39 points in total recorded = 80% participation - < 30 points in total recorded = number of points recorded determines participation grade - There is no make up for missing in-class participation.
-However, an optional survey will be available on Quercus toward the end of the course as an opportunity to earn up to 5 participation points outside of synchronous class time (NOTE: the maximum # of participation points that can be earned is 50).
+- Each response submitted and recorded via Zoom is worth 1 participation point. - At the end of each week, participation points will be posted on Quercus for students. - At the end classes in December, participation % will be determined as follows: - 40-50 points in total recorded = 100% participation - o 30-39 points in total recorded = 80% participation - < 30 points in total recorded = number of points recorded determines participation grade - There is no make up for missing in-class participation.
+However: - A student can arrange with the instructor at least 48 hours ahead of the missed lecture to submit participation responses via an alternative means (no exceptions) - An optional survey will be available on Quercus toward the end of the course as an opportunity to earn up to 5 participation points outside of synchronous class time (NOTE: the maximum # of participation points that can be earned is 50).